 13 Movies about Civil Rights to watch this MLK Day

-Selma A look at what into Martin Luther King Jr.'s famous walk from Selma, AL to Montgomery, AL to secure equal voting rights in 1965.
+Registration will allow you to post comments on ctpost.com and create a ctpost.com Subscriber Portal account for you to manage subscriptions and email preferences.
 Selma A look at what into Martin Luther King Jr.'s famous walk from Selma, AL to Montgomery, AL to secure equal voting rights in 1965.

 Add your comments below